JohnBurke4/Genetic_Algorithm_Example/README.md

 # Genetic_Algorithm_Example
-The code from my blog post at blogit.life
+The code from my blog post at https://blogit.life/2019/01/30/simple-ai-genetic-algorithm/

 Download all these files and add them to the same directory/folder.